The Perfect Gyeongju Itinerary

 In 1955, Bulguksa Temple was designated as a World Cultural Asset by UNESCO due to its beauty and ancient stone relics.
 The temple complex spans a huge area located in a beautiful park with many temple halls and sites.

 Should you want to experience life as a Korean Buddhist monk, sign up for Bulguksa’s exciting temple stay program.
+You can also book this 2-day Bulguksa temple experience through Viator, which includes accommodation, dinner, breakfast and a detailed tour of the whole temple area.

 If you can’t spend the night, the temple also offers daily programs that feature temple etiquette, the 108 prostrations, lotus lantern making, meditating, and visiting Seokguram Grotto.